caseyg/awesome/TOPICS.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.

 *   [andybywire/sanity-plugin-taxonomy-manager](https://github.com/andybywire/sanity-plugin-taxonomy-manager) - Create and manage SKOS compliant taxonomies, thesauri, and classification schemes in Sanity Studio.

-## headless-cms

-*   [BuilderIO/builder](https://github.com/BuilderIO/builder) - Visual Development for React, Vue, Svelte, Qwik, and more

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
-Get a full TypeScript backend and admin panel instantly.
-Use Payload as a headless CMS or for building powerful applications.

-*   [decaporg/decap-cms](https://github.com/decaporg/decap-cms) - A Git-based CMS for Static Site Generators

 ## landing-pages